Madahva/My-learning-area/Notes/Front-end/4) Web Design/Web Design.md

 # Web design
 A Web Designer is in charge of designing the **front-end** of a website or web application.

 ## UI Design
 UI stands for **user interface** so it is  all about thinks like color, typography, spacing, sizing, shape and so on.

 ## UX design

+User experience describes all of the interactions between a customer and your business and throughout the customer’s journey with your products or services.

-UX **(User Experiencie)** includes things like information architecture, user psychology, usability testing, content strategy, wireframes, interaction design and so on.
+UX **(User Experience)** includes things like information architecture, user psychology, usability testing, content strategy, wireframes, interaction design and so on.

 ---